by Texas Homesteader

 I don’t think soapberries lend much of a scent of their own to my clean laundry.
 But I typically use my own Laundry Scent Booster with towels and napkins, they always come off the line with a delightful aroma anyway!
 And I’m thrilled that it’s yet another product I can provide for myself instead of purchasing.

-She puts dried soapberries in water and lets it sit for about 6 weeks before she strains out the berries.
-Then she uses it as shampoo to clean her hair.
+I put dried soapberries in water and let it sit for about 6 weeks before I strained out the berries.
+Then I use it as shampoo to clean my hair.
+I’ve also used rainwater for the infusion, and even mint-infused rainwater.
+I love it all!
+And I especially love the zero-wastiness of it. 🙂

 Want To Read More About Soapberries?